socialvibe/truex-ads-docs/roku_tar_choice_card_config_params.md

 ### Layout

 Choice card layout and sprite images assume a 720p canvas.
 TruexAdRenderer has layout logic which will automatically scale the layout specified in this configuration based on the combination of the channel manifest resolution and the device resolution.
-In order for this to work take care to design your layout assuming 720p including the sizes of the image assets used for buttons.
+In order for this to work take care to design your layout assuming 720p.
+This includes using image assets designed for 720p native resolution.

 ### Animation